PantelisAndrianakis/Breezy/documentation/language/allman-braces.md

 }
 ```

-K&R style (the opening brace on the same line as the statement) is *accepted* by the compiler for interoperability, but **all standard-library code and official examples use Allman** - so prefer it in your own code.
+Same-line brace style (the opening brace on the same line as the statement) is *accepted* by the compiler, but **all standard-library code and official examples use Allman** - so prefer it in your own code.

 ---